-My name is Stan Graham and I write a column called ‘Let’s Do Lunch’ for Leeds Living online magazine.
-Over the months and years there have been many reviews published and, although some have been on the site for quite some time, they are still valid critiques of the establishments visited.
+My name is Stan Graham and I used to write a column called ‘Let’s Do Lunch’ for Leeds Living online magazine, I now do it for my other website tyke-it-to-the-limit.com.
+Over the months and years there have been many reviews published and, although some have been published for quite some time, they are still valid critiques of the establishments visited.
 Because of this I decided to create my own website to act as a guide for those of you who are visiting Leeds as tourists or commuters, neither of whom have the luxury of time to waste on eating at substandard places.
 I love my city and would like you to enjoy your time here too.

 Kardomah.
 By kind permission of Leeds Library and Information Services, http://www.leodis.net subject to broadcaster agreement.